cloudevents/spec/kafka-transport-binding.md

 ### 2.1. data Attribute

-The `data` attribute is assumed to contain opaque application data that is encoded as declared by the `contentType` attribute.
+The `data` attribute is assumed to contain opaque application data that is encoded as declared by the `datacontenttype` attribute.

 An application is free to hold the information in any in-memory representation of its choosing, but as the value is transposed into Kafka as defined in this specification, core Kafka provides data available as a sequence of bytes.

-For instance, if the declared `contentType` is `application/json;charset=utf-8`, the expectation is that the `data` attribute value is made available as [UTF-8][RFC3629] encoded JSON text.
+For instance, if the declared `datacontenttype` is `application/json;charset=utf-8`, the expectation is that the `data` attribute value is made available as [UTF-8][RFC3629] encoded JSON text.